 John has held a series of academic and managerial positions in universities, as well as working in the NHS for a number of years.
-University appointments include Head of School, Associate Dean and Dean roles in Psychology, Social Sciences and Health at the Universities of Plymouth and Essex, before taking up his current position at Birmingham City University.
+University appointments include Head of School, Associate Dean and Dean roles in Psychology, Social Sciences and Health at the Universities of Plymouth, Essex, and Birmingham City University.
 He has served on a wide range of regional, national and international bodies, and has supervised a substantial number of PhD students to completion.

 John’s core research interests are in language and cognitive development in typically developing children and in a number of special groups, including deaf children and children with Down syndrome and he has published extensively in these areas.